okadan/flutter-nfc-manager/README.md

 # nfc_manager

-Flutter plugin for accessing the NFC features on Android and iOS.
+A Flutter plugin for accessing the NFC features on Android and iOS.

-Note: This plugin depends on `NFCTagReaderSession` (requires iOS 13.0 or later) and `NfcAdapter#enableReaderMode` (requires Android API level 19 or later).
+## Requirements

+Android SDK Version >= 19 or iOS >= 13.0.

 ## Setup